-FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis senior managers to be fit and proper, nor for consolidated supervision.
+FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis The Offshore Banking law is does not provide for senior managers to be fit and proper, nor for consolidated supervision.
 The Supervisory Authorities face difficulties in verifying levels of compliance by international and captive insurers.
 ECSCR lacks powers to inspect and sanction for AML/CFT measures.
 Supervisory authorities require more resources.
 The ECSRC should be vested with the appropriate authority to supervise its licensees re: AML/CFT issues including examination and sanction powers.
 The Authorities should consider measures that would strengthen the FSC's ability to fully monitor the activities of Captive and International Insurance companies and verify levels of compliance.
 The Banking Act should provide that the ECCB can examine licensees to ascertain compliance with other statutes that apply to these entities (e.g. those relating to AML/CFT).
 The Banking Act should clarify that the ECCB can apply sanctions for AML/CFT breaches including those that do not arise from an examination.
 Fit and proper requirements should extend to the owners, directors and, managers and domestic Insurance Companies.
 Fit and proper requirements should apply to Insurance Managers under the International Insurance Act.
 The current requirement speaks to 'good standing' relative to professional bodies.
-In keeping with the policy of developing harmonized legislation for ECCU member territories, consideration for amendments to the Securities Act will have to be done as a regional exercise.
+The St. Kitts and Nevis Authorities have noted that pursuant to Section 4 (2) of the FSRC Act, the FSRC is (a) the ultimate regulatory body for financial services and for anti-money laundering for Saint Christopher and Nevis.
+In addition, section 4(2)(d) states that the Commission shall monitor compliance by regulated persons with the Proceeds of Crime Act, the Anti-Terrorism Act and such other Acts, regulations, codes or guidelines relating to money laundering or the financing of terrorism that are set out in Schedule 1 (of POCA).
+Therefore, the passage of the FSRC Act in 2009, established the FSRC as the ultimate regulatory body for AML and CFT.
+Therefore the ECCB and the ECSRC are no longer involved in onsite inspection or supervision of the Securities and Banking sectors where AML/CFT is concerned.
 The Money Services Bill was in force from January of 2009 and provides for a fit and proper test to be utilized.
 The Insurance Act was passed and brought into force In consultation with the ECCU, the Cooperatives Bill was passed on the 4th of October 2011 and provides for a fit and proper test for cooperatives and credit unions.
 Section 53(4) of the Harmonized Co-operatives Bill for the OECS provides for fit and proper requirements for directors and senior management.
-In keeping with the policy of developing harmonized legislation for ECCU member territories, consideration for amendments to the Banking Act will have to be done as a regional exercise.
-Fit and proper requirements are incorporated in the new Insurance Act, 2009 (No. 8 of 2009) which has now come into force.
-Section 24(2) of the Nevis International Insurance Ordinance, 2004 (No. 1 of 2004) provides for fit and proper evaluation of applicants for Insurance